Skellingthorpe: Rail

+The site of the later station is now occupied by a community centre, park, car park and footpath passing through it.
+The footpath continues down towards Fledborough in Nottinghamshire via Harby, Doddington, North Clifton, South Clifton and over the listed viaduct near Fledborough.
+The footpath ends abruptly near Lincoln due to the A46 cutting through part of the former trackbed near Pyewipe Junction.

 Road

 In 1985 the Lincoln Relief Road (A46 Bypass) opened.
 Part of this route skirts the Skellingthorpe Moor Plantation, although this is obscured by trees.
 There is a roundabout connecting Lincoln Road with Skellingthorpe Road, Birchwood.
 Further north, the Relief Road briefly enters the parish of Skellingthorpe, west of the Decoy Farm and the Duck Decoy.

 Local buildings

 St. Lawrence's Church

 There has been a place of worship in the village since the beginning of the 13th century: the institution of Robert de Weinflet as chaplain to the church of Skellingthorpe is recorded in 1225.
 Patent Rolls for 1258 (dated 1 October) refer to the "Presentation of Master Raymond, the Queen's physician, to the church of Skeldinghop in the kings gift".

 The church was rebuilt in the 19th century, except the tower and chancel arches, at a cost of £2,800.
 Its new design was described in an 1865 gazetteer as being ‘in the Early English style, consisting of a nave with clerestory over, aisles, chancel, south porch and a tower crowned by a spire and containing a peal of five bells… The East Window is filled with stained glass, in memory of Richard Carline, Esq., and Mrs. Carline’.
 When the new church was officially opened in 1855 it rained heavily, but this did not deter the crowds that arrived from great distances to participate in the ceremony.

 A fire on Sunday 2 April 1916 that destroyed the interior, two of the bells, the organ, the pulpit, the font, cassocks and prayer books.
 It also destroyed ‘a list of vicars from the year 1297 up to the present time’.

 The East Window was presented in 1961 by the Bergne-Coupland family.
 It was designed by Edward Payne, of Box, Gloucestershire, and depicts the Ascending Christ and his disciples.